pownjs/dicts/README.md

 * Ability to transform/cleanup the file output
 * Download progress bar - this could be another module providing this feature
+* Add the commonspeak datasets - those that work